Please refer to USF System Policy 0-206, Digital Communications (pending) for scope of official external and internal USF System websites.

 APPLICATIONS / DATABASES / FORMS:

-All USF websites that have been given permission by UCM and IT to live outside of the USF CMS (i.e. applications, databases, and online forms) must comply with state and federal accessibility standards.
+All USF websites that have been given permission by UCM and IT to live outside of the USF CMS or Portal (i.e. applications, databases, and online forms) must comply with state and federal accessibility standards.

 Separate template files will be provided by IT Web Services on a case-by-case basis.
 These files are provided with the expressed intent to use only for the application that it was given.
 They may not be used in any other way and follow the modification terms listed above.